 MIR UAE: Sarathy Korwar

-The residency will take place in Dubai and Abu Dhabi.
-The immersive programme will allow Sarathy Korwar to work in collaboration with local partners to create new music and reach a new international audience.
-While in the UAE he will work with organisations including The Fridge, an independent promoter and agency who run live and studio space; and New York University Abu Dhabi Arts Center.
-Both will provide local market intelligence and an essential gateway into the Dubai and Abu Dhabi scenes.
+The immersive programme Dubai and Abu Dhabi allowed Sarathy Korwar to work in collaboration with local partners to create new music and reach a new international audience.
+Working with organisations including The Fridge, an independent promoter and agency who run live and studio space; and New York University Abu Dhabi Arts Center, which both provide local market intelligence and an essential gateway into the Dubai and Abu Dhabi scenes.

 Born in the US, Sarathy Korwar grew up in Ahmedabad and Chennai in India.
 He began playing tabla aged 10 but was also drawn to the American music that he heard on the radio and that leaked through the doorway of his local jazz music shop, Ahmad Jamal were John Coltrane early discoveries.
 At 17 Sarathy studied tabla under the tutelage of Rajeev Devasthali, translating his skills to the Western drumkit and playing as a session musician.
 Finishing his studies, Sarathy began to think about pursuing a career in music and moved to London, where he trained as a classical tabla player under the guidance of Sanju Sahai and graduated with a MMus in Performance from SOAS (School of Oriental and African Studies) focusing on the adaptation of Indian classical rhythmic material to non-Indian percussion instruments.

 Working the angles in London’s jazz scene, Sarathy connected with Shabaka Hutchings (Sons of Kemet, The Comet is Coming), Cara Stacey (Kit Records) and played with clarinettist Arun Ghosh.